-Darning and making clothes, especially socks, was something women were taught to do during the war years.
+Darning and making clothes, especially socks, was something people were taught to do during the war years.
 ‘Make do and mend,’ was one of the famous sayings used to propagate thrift and the saving of clothing.
-Today, mending and learning how to darn a sock is great for our environmental impact as it means fewer items going into landfills and best of all will save us some money.
+Today, mending and learning how to darn a sock is great for our environmental impact as fewer items go into landfills and will save us some money.

 Learning to darn a sock is a useful skill even today.
-The worn-out heel or the toe that pushes through the hole in the sock can make one want to throw the socks in the bin.
+The worn-out heel or the toe that pushes through a hole can make one want to throw your favorite pair of socks in the bin.
 But there is no need when you can darn!
 Darning replaces the fabric that has been worn out or closes a smaller hole in an area like the toe.

 There are two ways to mend a sock and take care of toe or heel wear and tear.

 How to Darn a Sock - Supplies